CanastaWiki/Canasta-Documentation/setup.md

 Quick setup instructions assume you are using Docker Compose.
 For most users, using Docker Compose is the best choice.

 ### Before starting
-You should have installed Docker Engine and Docker Compose.
-This is very fast and easy to do on common Debian distros such as Debian, Ubuntu, Red Hat, and CentOS.
-See the following guides for each OS:
+You should have Docker Engine and Docker Compose installed.
+This is very fast and easy to do on common Linux distros such as Debian, Ubuntu, Red Hat, and CentOS.
+By installing Docker Engine from `apt` or `yum`, you get Docker Compose along with it.
+See the following install guides for each OS:

 * [Debian](https://docs.docker.com/engine/install/debian/)
 * [Ubuntu](https://docs.docker.com/engine/install/ubuntu/)